 Alcoholism Treatment in Florida

 While the opioid crisis has many preoccupied, alcoholism has been steadfastly killing thousands of Americans each year for centuries.
 Alcohol poisoning, alcohol-related car accidents, and the medical problems from long-term alcohol use continue to be a constant health concern.
 Alcoholism is a chronic disease, that is treatable.
 People can and do recover with alcoholism treatment.
 Florida is one of the most well-recognized places to seek addiction treatment in the United States.
 Treatment centers in Florida offer their clients plenty of outdoor activity, job opportunities, and chances to connect with others in recovery from alcoholism.

 What is Alcoholism?

 Alcoholism or alcohol addiction is a term used to refer to chemical dependency on alcohol.
 It’s a problem that has been around since alcohol has existed in the world.
 It’s one the most heavily used addictive substances.
-Studies show that more than half of all Americans consume alcohol.
-While not everyone who drinks becomes addicted, the fact that it’s so common contributes to high numbers of people with alcohol abuse problems.
+In fact, studies show that more than half of all Americans consume alcohol.
+While not everyone who drinks becomes addicted, the fact that it’s so common contributes to high numbers of people with alcoholism problems.

 Alcoholism is a chronic disease that affects the pleasure center of your brain.
-It occurs after a period of heavy drinking when a person becomes physically or psychologically dependent.
-Some can use and even abuse alcohol for a period of time without developing dependence.
+It occurs after a period of heavy drinking, when a person becomes physically or psychologically dependent.
+Some also use, and even abuse alcohol for a period of time without developing dependence.